pelwer1/Deal-Init/readme.txt

 "New Round"
 !deal-init

-"Deal to"
+"Deal Only To"
-!deal-init --onlyto ?{Enter string}
+!deal-init --onlyto --?{Enter name to deal to|string}